 - Independent and team working skills

-- The impacts of technology of society
+- The moral, legal and ethical impacts of technology on society

 - Cyber Security